jeantimex/glass-effect-webgpu/README.md

 - **Template backgrounds**: Article, banner, CSS animation, and video backgrounds are all routed through the same renderer so they can be sampled consistently by the glass shader.
 - **HTML-in-Canvas path**: Live DOM backgrounds are copied into a texture with `copyElementImageToTexture()` when supported, with `html2canvas` used as a fallback.
 - **Preset-driven UI**: Each control preset updates the same glass parameters, which keeps the preview, sliders, and displacement map in sync.

+## Circle Preset Strategies

+Circle Lens supports adding multiple circles and choosing how they are composed.

+- **Stack**: each new circle is rendered after the previous one, so later circles can use the earlier composed result as their background.
+- **Merge**: all circles share the same layer and are blended together with a smooth union.
+- **Per-circle interaction**: each circle can be dragged independently, and the active circle drives the liquid deformation while the others stay rigid.

 ## HTML-in-Canvas Integration